SFe-Team-was-taken/SFe/format-specification/section6.md

 - If only the sm32 sub-chunk is ignored, the synthesiser should attempt to render both the smpl and sm24 sub-chunks, resulting in a 24-Bit sample.

-- Due to the massive size, unpracticality and compatibility implications of 32-bit samples, we recommend that you use the sm32 sub-chunk only with SFe64 files.

 * * *